 Good for: Clearing your head; mood & memory

-Tastes like: Cinnamon sage ‘n spice - earthy, but romantic and cozy
+Tastes like: Cinnamon sage - earthy, romantic, and cozy

 Makes you feel like: You’re buzzed around the campfire.

 Campsite Vagabond is based off Jared, a wandering friend in search of a campfire to clear his head.
 Back when we worked together, Jared was living out of his car (on the streets of D.C. nevertheless).
 He eventually settled in an apartment, but wouldn’t spend much time there – he took a gig working monitors for an upcoming rock band and within two weeks of the job, the band hit it BIG with a Top 10 hit.
 They’ve been touring the world & back since then, and I can only assume Jared’s head is spinning.
 Here’s a tea to ground him.